 Rare, antiquarian, used & out-of-print books on landscape gardening, landscape architecture, garden ornaments and related topics, for sale at Horizon Books.

 ADAMS, William Howard; The French Garden 1500-1800.
-London, Scolar Press, [1979], First edition, large 8vo [26 x 19 cm]; 159 pp, 168 illus from early sources, bibliog, index, orig cloth with gilt spine title lettering, dj (not price clipped, spine slightly faded), else fine.
+London, Scolar Press, [1979], First edition, large 8vo [26 x 19 cm]; 159 pp, 168 illustrations from early sources, bibliog, index, original cloth with gilt spine title lettering, dj (not price clipped, spine slightly faded), else fine.

 A well-illustrated and important work showing the development of the French Garden from early Italian influences to attain a dominating position in European culture.
 Very well-illustrated.
 The author was with the National Gallery of Art in Washington.